 Make sure that you adhere to food safety standards mandated by the competition and your jurisdiction.

-For safe food consumption, competitions require participants to have meat in the frozen state.
+For safe food consumption, competitions require participants to have meat in a frozen state.

 There will be rules for the minimum temperature at which meats should be frozen.
 You should know about it.